Nozawa Onsen Hot Springs

 Nozawa Onsen, at the base of the Nozawa Onsen Ski Resort, is a nostalgic hot spring town made up of narrow lanes and canals lined by hotels, ryokan, shops, restaurants and bars.
 The town is well regarded for its hot springs which are a relaxing diversion after a day of skiing.
 Visitors can bathe at more than a dozen small, public bath houses scattered about town.

 These traditional style, public bath houses, or soto-yu, have been community owned and maintained since the feudal days.
 They are simple and rustic, with just a single room for each gender containing a bath and a changing area.
 The soto-yu are free to the public (although a small donation is requested for upkeep), and do not provide any amenities.
-Be careful as some of the baths are extremely hot.
+They are open typically from 5am to 11pm (from 6am from December to March), with some having shorter hours.
+Be careful as some of the baths are very hot.

 The largest of Nozawa Onsen's bath houses is Oyu, a beautiful wooden building at the center of town.
 In addition to its traditional bath houses, Nozawa Onsen's hotels and ryokan each have their own hot spring baths for the use of their guests.
 Some of them open up their baths to non-staying guests during the day for a small entrance fee.